 Astrotourism is a growing trend, and with three state dark sky parks nearby, the Alpena area is an ideal destination for enjoying the cosmos.
 Rockport State Recreation Area, Thompson’s Harbor State Park, and Negwegon State Park all have sufficiently low enough levels of light pollution to be designated as dark sky parks – offering exceptional viewing of the celestial bodies and phenomena of the nighttime sky.

 The Perseid meteor shower is about to make another grand entrance into our night sky and you will not want to miss this one!
-This annual occurrence takes place between the dates of July 17th-August 24th, with peak viewing usually around August 11th and 12th.
+This annual occurrence takes place between the dates of July 17th and August 24th, with peak viewing usually around August 11th and 12th.
 The Perseid meteor shower is always a brilliant cosmic event, with anywhere from 80-200 meteors occurring in an hour.
-This year the full moon will brighten the night sky, however, we are still hoping for a good show!

 Luckily for us, we have 3 nationally recognized dark sky preserves in the Alpena area for a premium viewing experience so you can pick which one is closest to you to watch this cosmic event.
 Thompson’s Harbor State Park, Negwegon State Park, and Rockport State Recreation Area are the places to be on August 12th, the peak night of the Perseid meteor showers.